7. Functionsï

 ## [3,] "ham" "spam" "spam"

-Note that the length and content of the list passed as the 2nd argument of do.call can be arbitrary (possibly unknown at the time of writing the code).
+The length and content of the list passed as the second argument of do.call can be arbitrary (possibly unknown at the time of writing the code).
 See Section 12.1.2 for more use cases, e.g., ways to concatenate a list of data frames (perhaps produced by some complex chain of commands) into a single data frame.

 If elements of the list are named, they will be matched to the corresponding keyword arguments.